How are food banks and Feeding America responding to Hurricane Helene?

 What’s Happening?

 On Thursday, September 26, Hurricane Helene made landfall in Florida’s Big Bend region as a powerful Category 4 storm.
 With maximum sustained winds of 140 mph and storm surges of up to 20 feet, the hurricane has caused widespread flooding and damage across Florida, Georgia, Tennessee and the Carolinas, with urban flooding occurring in much of the Southeast.
-According to officials, at least 90 people have died because of the storm, with hundreds more missing.
-About 300 roads are closed in North Carolina, which has seem some of the most catastrophic flooding.
-As of Monday, more than 2 million people were still without power across the Southeast.
+According to officials, at least 230 people have died because of the storm, with hundreds more missing.
+Much of the Southeast continues to grapple with power outages, flooding and residents are assessing damage, just as some are being impacted by Hurricane Milton.

 What are food banks and Feeding America doing?